mereditw/10-740/index.md

 ##### Physical Principles
 Temperature is sensed through semiconductive material thermistor component of the sensor, which changes its resistivity based on the temperature.
 The resistivity decreases exponentially with an increase in temperature.
 Additionally, humidity is sensed through two electrodes containing a moisture capturing substrate between them.
 The substrate decreases the electrodes’ resistivity with an increase in humidity.
 ##### Sensor Parameters
-The DHT11 sensor has three pins, a digital output data pin, a VCC pin for power, and a ground connection. a
+The DHT11 sensor has three pins, a digital output data pin, a VCC pin for power, and a ground connection.
   -	Operating voltage between 3.3V – 5V
   -	Operating current: 0.3 mA
   -	Output resolution: 16Bit digital output for both temperature and humidity